-Eileen McGinnis served as CMC’s President and CEO from 2010 until May, 2019.
+Eileen McGinnis was named Chair of CMC’s Board in September 2021.
+She previously served as CMC’s President and CEO from 2010 until May, 2019.
 Eileen had the honor and privilege of working with Doris Iklé, CMC’s founder, whose commitment to providing high quality services to households and businesses continues today.

 During Eileen’s tenure, CMC saw significant growth and the company expanded its clients, services, and territories.
 Working closely with Mimi Iklé Khalsa, Chair of CMC’s Board of Directors, CMC began significant investments in the company’s infrastructure, human capital and technology to better serve its clients and to position itself for future growth.